 Located in the geographic center of the Bay Area, Oakland has been recognized as a vital transportation hub for more than 100 years.
-The combination of train, bus, maritime, aviation, freeway and amenities guarantee ease of travel for residents and efficient channels of commerce for businesses relying on the City's easy access.
-Oakland is the headquarters of the Alameda-Contra Costa Transit District (AC Transit) and the Bay Area Rapid Transit (BART) system.
+The combination of train, bus, maritime, aviation, freeway and amenities guarantee ease of travel for local residents and efficient channels of commerce for businesses relying on the City's easy access.
+Oakland is the headquarters of the Alameda-Contra Costa Transit District (AC Transit), the Bay Area Rapid Transit (BART) system, and the Metropolitan Transportation Commission that oversees transit and transportation for the Bay Area.
 Oakland's Port is a primary sea terminal for transporting cargo between the western United States and the Pacific Rim, Latin America and Europe.
 Access to air cargo services is minutes away at the Oakland International Airport.
 Transportation service providers include: